-Depreciation expense for the year ended June 30, 2018 amounted to \$295,080.
+Depreciation expense for the year ended June 30, 2019 amounted to \$308,240.

-6. Employee Benefit Pension Plan
+7. Employee Benefit Pension Plan

 The Center has a defined-contribution plan for all eligible employees.
 Contributions by the Center are discretionary for employees who meet certain length-of-service requirements.
-The employer contributions on behalf of the participants are fully vested on the date they become eligible and amounted to \$624,716 for the year ended June 30, 2018.
-During the year ended June 30, 2018, the Center updated its policy of funding pension costs on a quarterly basis to funding it semi-monthly to conform to its payroll periods.
+The employer contributions on behalf of the participants are fully vested on the date they become eligible and amounted to \$879,991 for the year ended June 30, 2019.